nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">:information_source: **Note:**<br>

-* Adding tasks with the same task name is not allowed.
+* Adding tasks with the same task name is not possible.
 * Task names can contain alphanumeric, special characters and white spaces. e.g. "AY2223S2-Midterm Practice Paper"
 * This command is case-sensitive. e.g. "task1" and "TASK1" are treated as different tasks.
 </div>